-- 1> Press [Cue Number=x] and type the cue number to be edited. - 2> The console will jump to the cue and show the output. - 3> Make the changes that you want to the programming of the current step, or to the timings using [Edit Cue x Times]. - 4> Press [Update Cue x] to save the changes. - You can't change the cue number using this menu if you press [Cue Number] this will change the cue you are editing.
+- 1> Press [Cue Number=x] and type the cue number to be edited. - 2> The console will jump to the cue and show the output. - 3> Make the changes that you want to the programming of the current step, or to the timings using [Edit Cue x Times]. - 4> Press [Update Cue x] or the Rec Step button to save the changes. - The [Update Mode] softkey allows you to set how changes in the cue will be tracked.
+[Update Mode Forwards] updates the channels in the current cue and tracks following cues until the channels are next changed.
+The values in cues before this one will not be changed.
+[Update Mode Backwards] updates the current cue and track backwards through cues until the channels were last changed.
+[Update Mode Both] will update the current cue, tracking backwards through previous cues from the previous change and forwards through following cues to the next change.
+[Update Cue Only] will just set the current cue.

+You can't change the cue number using this menu - if you press [Cue Number] this will change the cue you are editing.
 Use [Advanced Options] to change cue numbers.